0

 Before rationalisation of its work force at this locality, the Water Authority of Western Australia's operations at the Weir maintained housing for its workers.
 There is a youth hostel (built at the site of the now defunct primary school), an art gallery in the area, and many picnicking spots.
 There is still rangers' housing at the site, along with functioning pumping stations and water treatment facilities.

-Text imported from Wikipedia article "Mundaring Weir" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Mundaring Weir" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants